lockepatton/sonipy/README.md

 ## Installation

-`sonipy` will be pip-installable from command line, as follows:
+`sonipy` is pip-installable from command line, as follows:

 ``` bash
 pip install sonipy
 ```

-For now, you can clone the repository and install it yourself:
+Alternately, you can clone the repository and install it yourself, also in command line:

 ``` bash
 git clone https://github.com/lockepatton/sonipy.git
 cd sonipy
 python setup.py install
 ```

 ## Example Easy Setup